 Bantams and sex-link chickens, in particular, can freeze to death if the weather’s cold enough.

-Heat lamps may seem like the most obvious way of keeping your chickens warm but come with a range of potential dangers.
-Every winter, heat lamps cause fires that destroy entire flocks, threatening farm infrastructures and even homes.
+Heat lamps may seem like the most obvious way of keeping your chickens warm, but they come with various potential dangers.
+Every winter, heat lamps cause fires that destroy entire flocks, threatening farm infrastructure and even homes.

 With a coop full of flammable material like feathers, sawdust, and hay, adding heat to the situation is asking for trouble.
-Throw in some unpredictable chickens and you’re one step away from disaster.
+Throw in unpredictable chickens, and you’re one step away from disaster.

-If you do want to use a heat lamp, look at Premier 1’s carbon fiber heater.
-It has a range of safety features and puts out a lot more warmth per watt than “standard” heat lamps.
+If you want to use a heat lamp, look at Premier 1’s carbon fiber heater.
+It has many safety features and provides much more warmth per watt than “standard” heat lamps.

-Just running electricity into your coop causes a potential fire hazard.
-If the extension cable gets a kink in it, it could quickly cause a fire, especially if it’s running directly over the straw bedding.
+Still, just running electricity into your coop causes a potential fire hazard.
+If the extension cable gets a kink in it, it could quickly generate a fire, especially if it’s running directly over the straw bedding.

-While your chickens may need a little extra warmth in the winter, a heat lamp isn’t your best or safest option.
-Why not try one of these simple methods for how to keep your chickens warm in winter without electricity instead!
+While your chickens may need extra warmth in the winter, a heat lamp isn’t your best or safest option.
+Why not try one of these simple methods for how to keep your chickens warm in winter without electricity instead?

 12 Ways to Keep Your Chickens Warm In Winter Without Electricity

 Here’s how to keep your chickens warm in winter without any electricity:

 - Move your chicken coop to a warmer, southern-facing position, sheltered from cold wind.